Southern California Change Agent Team 1

 - Identifying a point person in the department who can assist students with coarse maps for degrees and transfer

 Until the spring of 2018, Elizabeth Nagy-Shadman (now part of Southern California Team 3) was part of Southern California Team 1.
 She, Becca, and Dave ran the following events:

 Dave enjoys teaching field studies classes above others.
 He particularly enjoys seeing students "figure it out" on field trips.
-His research interest is Neoproterozoic climate change and its sedimentary record, specifically in the Dearth Valley region.
+His research interests are Neoproterozoic climate change and its sedimentary record, specifically in the Dearth Valley region.

-Dave teaches California Geology, Physical Geology and Historical Geology
+Dave teaches California Geology, Physical Geology, Global Climate Change and Historical Geology

 Becca has taught 3-4 week field courses in Hawai'i and Idaho/Wyoming/Utah.
 She is co-author of InTeGrate's Climate of Change module and GETSI's Ice Mass and Sea Level Changes module.
 Becca is also a member of Team LUNA Chix Los Angeles Cycling team and Slopok Cycling club.